epsyhealth/qa-test/README.md

 Build a simple test suite using a test automation framework of your choice.
 It should cover the e2e functionality of the app including any backend interactions.
+It should take no longer than 2 hours.